June 20, 2007

 Q: What is it?

-A: This framework was obtained from the Marine Biology Simulation
+A: This framework was obtained from the Marine Biology Simulation framework

-that have proven to be most useful for asking exam questions:
+to be most useful for asking exam questions:

 - The environment (now called Grid; see below for the reason